 A little history of the botanical gardens

-The history of Kirstenbosch Gardens is as colourful as the gardens itself and long before the settlers washed up on our shores the Koi Koi were using the land to graze their cattle on and live off.
+The history of Kirstenbosch Gardens Cape Town is as colourful as the gardens itself and long before the settlers washed up on our shores the Koi Koi was using the land to graze their cattle on and live off.

 The name Kirstenbosch has some mystery behind its origin, but it was first seen listed on an inventory of property that was drawn up and handed over to the British occupying forces.
 There were a few families living in the area with the Kirsten name and it’s unclear which family the name comes from, however, the name Kirstenbosch means “Kirsten’s Forest”.